 The security of your online information is one of our top priorities.
 The RBFCU Information Security Team constantly monitors potential threats to our online and mobile platforms.
-Here are some simple procedures you can perform to keep you and your family secure while using the internet.
+Here are some simple procedures you can perform to help keep you and your family secure while using the internet.

-Additional steps to protect your computer
+Additional steps to help protect your computer from intrusion

 Install and update your anti-virus software